willchung127/flare-vla-language/README.md

 Model rollouts, attention capture, probing, steering, and LoRA require a GPU with the openpi environment (the `pi0_libero` checkpoint) plus LIBERO.

-LoRA adapters were trained with openpi's standard adapter configuration on single-task LIBERO demonstrations (3,000 steps), mixing in counterfactual single-object episodes prepared by the data scripts above; the training itself is driven by openpi's trainer and is not vendored here.
+LoRA adapters were trained with openpi's standard adapter configuration on single-task LIBERO demonstrations (3,000 steps)